Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 including facebook, Apple iTunes store, Microsoft, Rackspace, Adobe, NASA, Yahoo, Airbnb etc. use CDNs to deliver data faster to you.

-The reason Google (and now pretty much every search engine now) is so successful at finding relevant result is the use of [graph theory][graph-theory] for analyzing back links.
+The reason Google (and now pretty much every search engine) is so successful at finding relevant result is the use of [graph theory][graph-theory] for analyzing back links.
 And at least the basic graph theory is not very hard.